troy-skim/text-analysis-exercise/README.md

 uh        / 0 occurrences      / 0% of all tics
 like      / 33 occurrences     / 12% of all tics
 um        / 63 occurrences     / 23% of all tics
-you know  / 41 occurrences     / 15% of all tics
 so        / 138 occurrences    / 50% of all tics
 ```